 To draw users from Dropbox, Box, and other consumer-grade solutions, and convince them to adopt a new solution, Acorda had to offer them a better experience than what they were used to.

 “We ended up liking the interface a lot better than Dropbox.
-Syncplicity’s solution really speaks for itself, and we haven’t had a hard time getting users to move off of other solutions.”
+Syncplicity by Axway’s solution really speaks for itself, and we haven’t had a hard time getting users to move off of other solutions.”

 -Assistant Director of IT Network Operations Josh Bauer